StephonT/Weather-Dashboard/README.md

 ## Link
-Find out what the weather in your city is like and will be by pressing this link:
+Find out what the weather in your city is like and will be by pressing this link: <a href="https://stephont.github.io/Weather-Dashboard/">Weather Dashboard</a>